jbourassa/dotfiles/README.md

 # Yet another dotfiles repo
-I'm not particularly pround of my current dotfiles setup but I wanted to make sure I don't loose anythong on accident so here here it is : yet anoter dotfiles repo!
+I'm not particularly proud of my current dotfiles setup but I wanted to make sure I don't loose anything on accident so, here it is : yet anoter dotfiles repo!

 Feel free to copy whatver you may like.